sdmurff/learn-french/design.md

 ## Components

 ### 1. Frontend (React/Next.js)
-- Allows user to select **difficulty level** (CEFR A1–C2).
+- Allows user to select **difficulty level** (CEFR A1, A2, B1, B2, C1, and C2).
+- Allows user to select sentence source
-- Requests sentences from OpenAI API via backend.
+  - Option 1 - Default: Generate a new sentence at the selected difficulty level from OpenAI API via backend.
-- Plays generated audio clips (via TTS API).
-- Captures user input.
+  - Option 2 - To be added in a future release: select from a list of built in texts such as scriptures and open sources books, stories, and movie scripts.\
+  - Option 3 - To be added in a future release: user uploads a pdf or copy/pastes in a text. system chunks it into sentences.
+- Once a sentence is loaded from one of the sources there is a play button that plays generated audio clips (via TTS API) with speed adjustment option.
+User may repeat the audio by pressing the button as many times as they like.
+- Text input field for user to type what they here.
+- Submit button allowing user to submit what they have typed
-- Displays feedback, error highlights, and metrics.
+- Feedback panel, error highlights, and metrics.
-- Renders **Personal Dictionary** (with filters, pagination).
+- Words in the sentence are added to the **Personal Dictionary** .

-### 2. Supabase (Core Backend)
+### 2. Backend (Supabase)
 - **Auth**: User sign-in, profiles.
 - **Postgres**: Tables for sentences, words, sessions, frequency maps.
 - **Realtime**: Live progress updates (e.g., word counters increment live).